BYOK — Bring Your Own Key

 How Keys Are Used

-When your key is set, Remb uses it for all AI operations in your sessions: conversation summaries, memory embeddings, and context assembly.
-If the stored key is missing or decryption fails, the platform key is used silently — no error is surfaced, so your agent always has a working fallback.
+When your key is set, Remb prefers it for supported operations that use that provider, such as conversation summaries, memory embeddings, and extraction.
+If the stored key is missing or decryption fails, the platform key is used silently so your agent still has a working fallback.

 BYOK improves the "better context over time" loop: using your own quota lets Remb summarise more aggressively per session, so the next session loads a tighter and more relevant context slice.